cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-22-my-ultimate-terminal-customizations-for-macos.md

 }
 {% endhighlight %}

-Note that I use `jenv_prompt_info` in line `#31` to show the Java version that I'm currently using directly in the prompt.
+Note that I add `jenv_prompt_info` in line `#31` to show the Java version that I'm currently using directly in the prompt.
 You can show the version of other programming languages as well, here is [the list of available options](https://github.com/ohmyzsh/ohmyzsh/blob/master/lib/prompt_info_functions.zsh#L14-L21).

-You can also customize the colors via `$FG[240]`, see an explanation [here](https://dev.to/yujinyuz/custom-colors-in-oh-my-zsh-themes-4h13).
+Also note that I customize the colors via `$FG[240]`, see an explanation [here](https://dev.to/yujinyuz/custom-colors-in-oh-my-zsh-themes-4h13).
-I also use [git-prompt](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/git-prompt/README.md) via the global variable `$GIT_PROMPT` to show the status of the current Git repository when applicable.
+I use [git-prompt](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/git-prompt/README.md) via the global variable `$GIT_PROMPT` to show the status of the current Git repository when applicable.

 **Plugins**:
-Oh My Zsh have a vast list of awesome [plugins](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins).
+Oh My Zsh has a vast list of awesome [plugins](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins).
-To use a plugin, add the name of the plugin in the `~/.zshrc` file:
+To use a plugin, add the name of the plugin in the `~/.zshrc` file.

+Here's an example:

 {% highlight bash linenos %}
 # Path to your oh-my-zsh installation.